-10.8.1 Statement of Need - The Department of Homeland Security requires that applicants of H1-B and O-1 visas certify whether the beneficiary of the
+10.8.1 Statement of Need - The Department of Homeland Security requires that applicants of H-1b and O-1 visas certify whether the beneficiary of the visa requires an export license to conduct their work responsibilities.
+This certification is completed on the I-129 visa application form.

-- visa requires an export license to conduct their work responsibilities.
-This certification is completed on the I-129 visa application form. - 10.8.2 Assessment An assessment is required on each beneficiary to ensure the question on the I-129 form is answered correctly. - 10.8.2.1 No License Required The ExCO shall forward the completed form and related documentation to International HR (IHR). - 10.8.2.2 License May be Required The circumstances of the specific application should be discussed with affected staff, including the PI and IHR, to determine what appropriate measures should be taken.
+10.8.2 Assessment - An assessment is required for each beneficiary to ensure the question on the I-129 form is answered correctly.

+- 10.8.2.1 No License Required The ExCO shall notify IFSS that a license is not needed for that beneficiary. - 10.8.2.2 License May be Required The circumstances of the specific application should be discussed with affected staff, including the PI and IFSS, to determine what appropriate measures should be taken.
 These measures may include: - 10.8.2.2.1 Indicating a license is required on the I-129 and submitting an export license application for the beneficiary. - 10.8.2.2.2 Working with the PI to ensure that no export of controlled information to the beneficiary occurs. - 10.8.2.2.3 Switching the beneficiary to a different project or work task that does not involve controlled information. - 10.8.2.2.4 Withdraw the application and contact the beneficiary. - 10.8.3 Records A form was created to certify whether an export license is or is not needed for the beneficiary to conduct their project tasks. - 10.8.3.1 The form shall be completed by the Department Chair, PI or delegate for which the beneficiary will work.
-This form along with any substantiating information (i.e., detailed job description) is forwarded to IHR, who forwards it to the Export Control Office. - 10.8.3.2 The ExCO or ExCC reviews the assessment, conducts restricted party screening on the beneficiary and forwards the final signed assessment to IHR.
-Any discrepancies regarding the assessment or restricted party screening shall be resolved prior to forwarding the completed assessment to IHR. - 10.8.3.2.1 Restricted party screening See below. - 10.8.3.3 IHR transcribes the result of the assessment to the I-129 form.
-The documentation shall be kept with the beneficiary's record.
+This form along with any substantiating information (i.e., detailed job description) is forwarded to IFSS, who forwards it to the Export Control Office. - 10.8.3.2 The ExCO or ExCC reviews the assessment, conducts restricted party screening on the beneficiary and notifies IFSS whether or not a license is needed. - 10.8.3.3 IFSS transcribes the result of the assessment to the I-129 form.
+The notification shall be kept with the beneficiary's record.